 Despite the difference between goals of different expressive performance systems, all expressive performance systems must have some strategy to learn and apply performance knowledge.
-There are generally two approach: rule-based or machine-learning-based.
+There are generally two approaches: rule-based and machine-learning-based.

 Using rules to generate expressive music is probably the earliest approach.
-Director Musices \cite{17} is one of the early example.
+Director Musices \cite{17} is one of the early examples.
 Pop-E \cite{28} is also a rule-based system which can generate polyphonic music, using its voice synchronization algorithm.
 Computational Music Emotion Rule System \cite{31} tried to develop rules that express human emotions.
 Other systems like Hierarchical Parabola System \cite{17,18,19,20}, Composer Pulse System \cite{21,22}, Bach Fugue System \cite{23}, Trumpet Synthesis System \cite{24, 25} and Rubato \cite{26, 27} are also some examples.
 Most of the rule-based systems focus on expressive attributes like note onset, note duration and loudness, but Hermode Tuning System \cite{29} put special emphasis on intonation.
 Rule-based systems are generally more computationally efficient because the mathematical model is much simple than those learned by machine learning algorithms.
 And rules are generally more understandable to human than complex model parameters.
-But some of the nuance, such as some subconscious deviation, may be hard to describe by rules, so there is a emperical limit on how complex the rule-based system can be.
+But some of the nuance, such as some subconscious deviation, may be hard to describe by rules, so there is an empirical limit on how complex the rule-based system can be.
 Lack of creativity is also a problem for rule-based approach.

 Another approach is to acquire performance knowledge by machine learning.
 Many machine learning methods have already been applied to this problem.
 For example, Music Interpretation System \cite{32,33,34} and CaRo \cite{35,36,37} both use linear regression to learn performance knowledge.
-But it is very unlikely that the expressive performance problem is a linear system, so Music Interpretation System try to introduce non-linearity by using logic AND operations on linear regression results.
+But it is very unlikely that the expressive performance can be generated fromn a linear system, so Music Interpretation System tries to introduce non-linearity by using logic AND operations on linear regression results.
 But generally speaking, linear regression is too simple to capture the core of expressive performance.

 More complicated machine-learning algorithms have also been applied: ANN Piano \cite{38} and Emotional flute \cite{39} uses artificial neural network.
 ESP Piano \cite{55} and Music Plus One \cite{52,53,54} uses statistical graphical models such as hidden Markov model (HMM) and Bayesian belief network, but they did no use structural support vector machine to train the HMM.
 KCCA Piano System \cite{57} uses kernel regression.
-Drumming System \cite{82} tried different mapping models that generates drum patterns.
+Drumming System \cite{82} tried different mapping models that generate drum patterns.

-Evolutionary computation such as genetic programming is used in Genetic Programming Jazz Sax \cite{88}, Sequential Covering Algorithm Genetic Algorith \cite{59}, Generative Performance Genetic Algorithm \cite{89} and Multi-Agent System with Imitation \cite{60, 93}.
+Evolutionary computation such as genetic programming is used in Genetic Programming Jazz Sax \cite{88}, Sequential Covering Algorithm Genetic Algorithm \cite{59}, Generative Performance Genetic Algorithm \cite{89} and Multi-Agent System with Imitation \cite{60, 93}.
 Evolutionary computation takes long training time, and the results are less predictable.
 But being unpredictable also means that these systems can create interesting performances in an unconventional way.

 Another possible approach is to use case-based reasoning.
-SaxE \cite{40,41,42} use fuzzy rules based on emotions to generate Jazz saxophone performance.
-Kagurame \cite{43,44} focus on style (Baroque, Romantic, Classic etc.) instead of emotion.
-Ha-Hi-Hun \cite{45} has a more ambitions goal in mind: to accept natural language instructions like \enquote{Perform piece X in the style of Y.} Another series of researches done by Widmer at el., called PLCG \cite{46, 47, 48}, uses data mining technique to find rules for expressive performance.
-It's successor -- Phrase-decomposition/PLCG \cite{49} added hierarchical phrase structures support to the original PLCG system.
-And the latest research in the series called DISTALL \cite{50, 51} added hierarchical rules to the original one.
+SaxE \cite{40,41,42} uses fuzzy rules based on emotions to generate Jazz saxophone performance.
+Kagurame \cite{43,44} focuses on style (Baroque, Romantic, Classic etc.) instead of emotion.
+Ha-Hi-Hun \cite{45} has a more ambitious goal in mind: to accept natural language instructions like \enquote{Perform piece X in the style of Y.} Another series of researches done by Widmer at el., the PLCG \cite{46, 47, 48}, uses data mining technique to find rules for expressive performance.
+Its successor -- Phrase-decomposition/PLCG \cite{49} added hierarchical phrase structures support to the original PLCG system.
+And the latest research in the series of DISTALL \cite{50, 51} added hierarchical rules to the original one.